gustavoguichard/neighborly/README.md

 # Neighbor.ly [![Build Status](https://secure.travis-ci.org/catarse/catarse.png?branch=master)](https://travis-ci.org/catarse/catarse) [![Coverage Status](https://coveralls.io/repos/catarse/catarse/badge.png?branch=channels)](https://coveralls.io/r/catarse/catarse) [![Dependency Status](https://gemnasium.com/catarse/catarse.png)](https://gemnasium.com/catarse/catarse)

-The first open source fundraising toolkit for community projects.

-## Official repository changed!

-Our new address is https://github.com/catarse/catarse
+Welcome to the first open source fundraising toolkit for community projects.
+Neighbor.ly began in April 2012 as a fork of the wildly successful Brazillian crowdfunding platform [Catarse](https://github.com/catarse/catarse).
+Working closely with the developers of that project, Neighbor.ly is building towards a full spectrum fundraising toolkit for civic projects.

-## An open source crowdfunding platform for creative projects
+## An open source fundraising toolkit for civic projects

 Welcome to Catarse's source code repository.
 Our goal with opening the source code is to stimulate the creation of a community of developers around a high-quality crowdfunding platform.

-You can see the software in action in http://catarse.me.
+You can see the software in action at http://neighbor.ly.

 ## Getting started